Hiroki-Ando1998/homepage/_pages/Programming.md

 From a research perspective, the key advantages of R include:
 - **Advanced statistical capabilities**: Supports a wide range of statistical methods, from basic analyses to complex models (e.g., Bayesian inference, time-series analysis, and state-space models)
 - **High-quality visualization**: Enables flexible and publication-ready graphics through packages such as ggplot2
-- **Open-source and free**: Freely available, making it accessible to researchers worldwide without licensing costs
+- Open-source and free: Freely available, making it accessible to researchers worldwide without licensing costs
-- **Reproducibility**: Code-based workflows allow analyses to be easily reproduced and verified
+- Reproducibility: Code-based workflows allow analyses to be easily reproduced and verified
 - **Extensive package ecosystem**: Thousands of user-contributed packages extend functionality across diverse research fields
 - **Community and knowledge sharing**: Many researchers publicly share their code and methods, making it easier to replicate existing studies and build upon prior work